Ccuevas3410/CCA2_Encryption/README.md

 > Build a public key cryptosystem using a key encapsulation mechanism (KEM)

 ## Background
 - For:
     - CSC480 Computer Security Project1
 - Idea:
     - build asymmetric system
         - RSA
             - using GMP to operate with arbitrary precision numbers
     - build symmetric system denoted as SKE
         - SKE that works only on buffers
         - SKE that works on files
         - SKE
             - Encryption:
                 - 16 byte IV | C = AES(plaintext) | 32byte SHA256 HMAC(C)
                 - IV = initialization vectors, unpredictable random number to make sure that when same message is encrypted more than once, the ciphertext is different
             - Decryption:
                 1. Check hmac of iv + c
                 2. Decrypt ciphertext
     - KEM:
         - combine RSA and SKE on files
         - ciphertext will be:
             - RSA-KEM(x) | SKE ciphertext
             - Generate SKE key with x, where x has a much

+## Overview
+-

+## How to Run
+-

 ## Member Notes for Git
 ### To Push Changes